Hulvey: Education and career

 In 2021, his debut album Christopher landed at No. #8 on Billboard Top Christian/Gospel Albums chart, #19 at Rap Albums chart, only one week after its release.
-That same year, he released an eight track EP titled COMA.
-The following year, he released a standalone single "Beautiful".
+In the same year, he released an eight track EP titled COMA.
+In 2022, he released a standalone single "Beautiful".
+Also in 2021, Hulvey was featured on a song titled "Higher Power" by Crowder.

-In 2023, he was featured in a song with Forrest Frank of Surfaces called "No Longer Bound".
+In 2023, he was featured in a song with Forrest Frank of Surfaces, called "No Longer Bound".
 The song reached #2 on the U.S. Viral 50 Chart on Spotify and #19 on the Billboard Hot Christian Songs.
+In June 2024, Hulvey released a remix of his 2023 song "Altar", featuring Ciara.
+On September 13, 2024, Hulvey released his second studio album entitled CRY.

+Tours

+In 2023, Hulvey announced his first nationwide tour, The Beautiful Tour, named after his July 2022 single "Beautiful."
+The Beautiful Tour was a major success, selling out multiple shows in cities across the United States.